-Secondly, the Americans themselves did not agree with the decision of the Department of Commerce, and against the background of news about the blocking, they began to actively download both applications to their smartphones.
+Secondly, the Americans themselves did not agree with the decision of the Department of Commerce.
+Against the background of news about the blocking, they actively downloaded both applications to their smartphones.

 If TikTok has always been popular not only in the United States but throughout the world, WeChat remained among the outsiders in America in terms of downloads.
 However, over the past couple of days, it has managed to break out of about the second thousand top apps in the top 100 most downloaded in the US.

 CNN noted that many people rely on WeChat as the primary way to connect with family and friends in China.
-We can remember that most of the popular applications and social networks in China are blocked, and instead of them, the citizens of the country are offered their own programs, including the WeChat messenger.
+We can remember that most of China’s popular applications and social networks are blocked.
+Instead of them, the citizens of the country are offered their own programs, including the WeChat messenger.
 Therefore, blocking it in the United States for many immigrants from China would be quite painful.

 Despite the fact that instant messengers themselves are not directly banned, and American users can continue to communicate through them or create familiar video content, nevertheless, any updates or bug fixes for both programs in the event of the entry into force of the Ministry of Trade ban will become inaccessible to US citizens.